onedata/onedata-documentation/docs/admin-guide/oneprovider/troubleshooting.md

 levels.
 This approach simplifies log management and analysis.
 The commonly used log files include:

-    `debug.log`: Contains logs from the debug level and higher.
-    `info.log`: Contains logs from the info level and higher.
+    debug.log: Contains logs from the debug level and higher. info.log: Contains logs from the info level and higher.
     ...
-    `alert.log`: Contains logs from the alert level and higher.
-    `emergency.log`: Contains logs from the emergency level.
+    alert.log: Contains logs from the alert level and higher. emergency.log: Contains logs from the emergency level.

 ### Other log files